 Assessing a candidate’s personality can improve and regulate several things in a workspace.

-- Conflict resolution: It can also impact how an employee handles conflict.
-By assessing an applicant’s personality, employers can determine whether the person is likely to handle conflicts in a constructive and professional manner.
+It can also impact how an employee handles conflict.
+By assessing an applicant’s personality, employers can determine whether the person is likely to handle conflicts constructively and professionally.

-Personality tests can also be helpful in identifying personality traits in candidates.
-However, it’s important to use them carefully and not rely on them too heavily.
+Personality tests can also help identify personality traits in candidates.
+However, it’s essential to use them carefully and not rely on them too heavily.
 Personality tests can provide insight into a candidate’s strengths and weaknesses, but they shouldn’t be the sole basis for hiring decisions.

 References and background checks can also help you verify a candidate’s personality traits.
 When checking references, ask about the candidate’s work ethic, communication skills, and ability to work well with others.
 During a background check, look for any red flags that may indicate a negative personality, such as a history of dishonesty or conflicts with coworkers.